mathspp/mathspp/pages/02.blog/50-shades-of-sign/item.md

     return int(abs(x) // x)
 ```

+And there we have it, a computation!
+I find there is a certain appeal to computing things _unconditionally_,
+instead of using conditionals (be it statements or expressions)
+to pick the correct result out of a series of results.

+By removing the other conditional expression,
+we made this even flatter,
+going even more in line with the [Zen of Python][zen-of-python] and the fact that
+“flat is better than nested”.

 This is amazing, because it _computes_ two of the outputs I'd like to produce!
+It's a shame there is not single computation that handles the three cases.

-However, the division there really is begging for floating point issues to arise...
+And yet, the division there really is begging for floating point issues to arise...

 Oh, wait a second!
 Objects have Truthy and Falsy values, right?